 Here are 9 reasons why you should start writing e-Apps.

 The actual process of filling out the application is much faster.

-From beginning to end, it generally takes about 30 minutes.
-The only exception is if there’s a long list of medications, but 9 times out of 10, e-apps save you a ton of time.
+From beginning to end, it generally takes about 10-15 minutes.
+The only exception is if there’s a long list of medications, but 9 times out of 10, e-Apps save you a ton of time.
 (Also, some carriers don't even require you to enter medications!)

 2. Faster processing time

 When you fill out an e-App, you’re skipping a step in the processing cycle.
 With paper apps, you fill it out by hand and send it off.
 Then, a person sits down and hand-types your paper application into the system.

 By filling out the e-App, you cut out this step completely, which means your processing time will be much, much faster.

 With Cigna, the difference is massive.
 About 30 minutes after you finish the e-App, your client gets a phone call for confirmation.
 By the end of the day, they get an email that the app has been approved.
 This would obviously never happen with a paper application.

 While it’s not foolproof, I find that I make less mistakes when using an e-App.
 If I forget to fill out a section, the system won’t let me go on to the next page.